It was just a photo from the past that I came upon that day.

 I forgave her long ago.
 She gave me a gift it just so happens.

 For I know through whispered conversations when no one thought I was listening, that her life was hard.
 I believe that she was mentally incapable of keeping her children.
 She would end up giving birth to six children and somehow manage to lose them all.

 I still sometimes gaze up at the stars.
 I have no memory of her or my father.
 They will never figure into my life in any real way.
 They are mere shadows from the past.
 Photos in a box in my closet.

 I will rescue discarded vintage photos because flea market relatives are better than none at all.
-And the best part of all is that they can’t disappoint you.
+You can make up your own stories about them.